 - Several of our division members are founding members of the Hemangioma Investigator Group, which is comprised of Pediatric Dermatologists from 11 academic sites, including eight located in the United States, two in Canada and one in Spain.
 This group has successfully collaborated on numerous clinical studies resulting in multiple publications.
 The work is focused on gaining a deeper understanding of the etiology, demographics, and clinical features and associations of infantile hemangiomas.

 - Our division has also performed research focusing on the clinical presentation of drug hypersensitivity syndrome in children.
-We have recently partnered with the Personalized Medicine Program at CMH to better understand these idiosyncratic multisystem reactions in children.

 - Several case reports are published yearly by our faculty members in various dermatology and pediatric journals.
 The fellow is also encouraged to submit case reports for publication.